eldstal/nobbler/README.md

 ## Ideas
-- Support for multiple knobs
+- Support for multiple named knobs
   - Needs firmware support for some sort of ID.
 MAC of esp32, probably

 - Named actions